PagerDuty/incident-response-docs/docs/training/incident_commander.md

 > SME: Well... it might not do...

 > IC: Stop.
-I'm going to ask again, and the only two words I want to hear from you are "yes" or "no. If this going to disable the service for everyone?
+I'm going to ask again, and the only two words I want to hear from you are "yes" or "no. Is this going to disable the service for everyone?

 > SME: Well.. like I was saying..